 Why you should experience it: You will learn about Mongolian Kazakhs, their culture and customs.
 It’s like being in a different country within Mongolia.

 Tip: Watch The Eagle Huntress documentary (2016) and then try to find her in the crowds!
 It’s been a while since the documentary was filmed but if she is there you’ll recognise her because she will be surrounded by lots of photographers.

 When: 1st week of November

-Where: Batnorov soum, Khentii province (also famous as the birthplace of Chinggis Khan)
+Where: Batnorov soum, Khentii province (birthplace of Chinggis Khan)

 Why you should experience it: Mongolian nomadic life cannot be understood without horses and Mongolians are very proud of this animal.
 You will be able to witness the range of skills that every person in the countryside has as part of their unique lifestyle.
 This includes the ability of young children to ride horses.

 Tips: Dress warmly, and bring heating pads for hands and feet if you can, the festival takes place in the middle of nowhere with only a couple of tents and your own vehicle as shelter.